0

 Phil Bloomberg of the Polecats after their gig at The Greyhound Pub, Swindon, 1982.

-Photo © Garry Stuart.
+Photo © Garry Stuart, all rights reserved.

-The Tartan Cafe
+The Tartan Café

 Red Ted at The Tartan Cafe, Swindon, 1982.